 Seven Swimming Pools

-Seven sessions.
-Seven themes.
+Seven evenings.
 Low stakes.

 It’s almost summer and the pool is open.

 This is a space for fresh ideas, big questions, and finding new paths back to the heart of our work.
-We’ll lower the bar, write lots, and let ourselves see what this summer is shoring up our creative lives.
+We’ll lower the bar, write lots, and let ourselves see what this summer is shoring up in our creative lives.

 Here’s the plan: